Chapter Two: Ann

 “May I?”

-To forestall any possible conversation, she returns her attention to the stack of pages before her, the research she’s gathered to review in preparation for her flight to New York next week, where she will interview the founding members of One Point Five Degrees C.
+To forestall any possible conversation, Ann returns her attention to the stack of pages before her, the research she’s gathered to review in preparation for her flight to New York next week, where she will interview the founding members of One Point Five Degrees C.

 It’s dense, too, its sentences thickets of probabilities, parentheticals, degrees of certainty, degrees of warming, meters of sea level rise.
 Reading them, she feels like she’s staring at an autostereogram, unable to cross her eyes just right to make its hidden image appear.
-Instead, she flips through the pages, reading the headings of each graph and chart, which form something of a summary themselves: “Adverse impacts from human-caused climate change will continue to intensify,” “With every increment of global warming, regional changes in mean climate and extremes become more widespread and pronounced,” “Risks are increasing with every increment of warming,” “Limiting warming to 1.5°C and 2°C involves rapid, deep and in most cases immediate greenhouse gas emission reductions,” “There is a rapidly narrowing window of opportunity to enable climate resilient development.”
+Instead, she flips through the pages, reading the headings of each graph and chart, which form a narrative all on their own: “Adverse impacts from human-caused climate change will continue to intensify,” “With every increment of global warming, regional changes in mean climate and extremes become more widespread and pronounced,” “Risks are increasing with every increment of warming,” “Limiting warming to 1.5°C and 2°C involves rapid, deep and in most cases immediate greenhouse gas emission reductions,” “There is a rapidly narrowing window of opportunity to enable climate resilient development.”

 There is a rapidly narrowing window of opportunity.